cartesi/honeypot/README.md

 The application comes configured to be run in a local environment by default.
 Such configuration is available at [config/localhost/config.h](./config/localhost/config.h), which defines:

+- `CONFIG_ERC20_PORTAL_ADDRESS`: byte representation of the address of the ERC-20 portal;
-- `ERC20_CONTRACT_ADDRESS`: byte representation of the address of the only ERC-20 contract accepted for deposits.
+- `CONFIG_ERC20_CONTRACT_ADDRESS`: byte representation of the address of the only ERC-20 contract accepted for deposits;
 In this case, it corresponds to `0x291a575C83aBcBF92Cae9c611f83416F2e17071B`, which refers to `SimpleERC20`, the contract deployed locally via the [`common-contracts` container](./common-contracts/README.md).
-- `WITHDRAWAL_ADDRESS`: byte representation of the only *withdrawal address* allowed.
+- `CONFIG_ERC20_WITHDRAWAL_ADDRESS`: byte representation of the only *withdrawal address* allowed.
 In this case, it corresponds to `0x70997970C51812dc3A010C7d01b50e0d17dc79C8` (account index `1` in the local Hardhat node).

 ### Customizing the DApp for other networks

-In order to configure the DApp for a network other than `localhost`, one needs to create a new configuration file (`config.h`) and place it in a separate directory, setting proper values for `ERC20_CONTRACT_ADDRESS` and `WITHDRAWAL_ADDRESS`.
+In order to configure the DApp for a network other than `localhost`, one needs to create a new configuration file (`config.h`) and place it in a separate directory.

 For example, for the Sepolia network, the file structure would be: